jakeee51/CaliberPhysics/README.md

 and [Khaled Mamou's V-HACD Library][vhacd], enabling 3-D physics simulation for Java applications.

+This is the same Bullet Physics Engine that can be found in many video games like GTA V and also in Blender.

 A fork of [Rayon](https://github.com/LazuriteMC/Rayon) to continue the project exclusively for Forge.
 The old project was archived, so we carry on!